MaksuCode/cypress-typescript-project/README.md

 ```

-Or you can open Cypress UI by
+Or you can open Cypress UI and run the test manually

 ```cmd